marshally/resume/resume.md

 ### Vice President of Software Development at Hanson Robotics
 > February 2004 - September 2004 (8 months)

 *Hanson Robotics* builds lifelike androids that blur the lines between human and robot.
 I was one of the first five team members.
-We built prototypes, wrote grant proposals, created business models, and presented to clients.
+We [I] built prototypes, wrote grant proposals, created business models, and presented to clients.

 ### Technology Analyst at Hunt Financial Ventures
 > March 2003 - February 2004 (1 year)

 Technology lead for a multi-strategy family of hedge funds which managed over $1 billion in client assets.
 Set annual technology goals and negotiated budgets with upper management.
+[Did you pick a software for them?
+I can't remember]

 ### Analyst Intern at Crestmont Holdings
 > June 2002 - August 2002 (3 months)